-If there's a problem, and we can't get through to you by telephone (or if an email is more appropriate) then we may contact you by email in order to resolve the issue (as above, on the legal basis of assisting with the "performance of a contract").
+If there's a problem (or if you've contacted us) and we can't get through to you by telephone (or if an email is more appropriate) then we may contact you by email in order to resolve the issue (as above, on the legal basis of assisting with the "performance of a contract").

 We'll also send you special offers by email, either if you've asked us to (on the legal basis of "consent"), or if you've recently made a purchase from us (on the legal basis of "legitimate interest" insofar as the furthering of our goals as a business).
-You can opt out of email marketing at any time, either by contacting us via the details below, by following this unsubscribe link, or by following the "unsubscribe" link in any of our marketing emails.
+You can opt out of email marketing at any time, either by contacting us via the details below, or by following the "unsubscribe" link in any of our marketing emails.

 Date of birth

-As CBD/Hemp-related products are only intended to be used by adults (18 years and over), your date of birth helps us to ensure that we are only supplying products to people who are legally old enough.
+As vaping-related products are age-restricted, your date of birth helps us to ensure that we are only supplying products to people who are legally old enough.
 However, providing us with this information is optional, as you are required to confirm that you are over 18 when you visit our website.
 We may sometimes offer special promotions on or around your birthday if you are eligible to receive our marketing emails as above.
 Failure to provide your date of birth will mean that you will not receive such tailored offers.

 Do you store my payment (i.e. card) details?

-No. We do not store any information whatsoever in relation to your card or bank details.
+We don't store card details, however our payment providers give us access to the first 6 and last 4 digits of cards used for payments for reference and diagnostic purposes.
 If you choose to pay by bank transfer, your bank details are not visible to us - all we can see is the name of the account that the transfer has been made from.
-If you pay by card over the phone, we do not keep the details on record.

 How long will you store my personal information?